 As a medical researcher I want to,

-statistically study the disease by making count requests against individual territories
+statistically study the disease by making DAR requests against individual territories to enable privacy preserving statistical studies across territories

-compare counts of all childhood cancers combined and individual ICCC3 groupings by sex, ethnicity, deprivation and rurality
+compare data of all childhood cancers combined and individual ICCC3 groupings by sex, ethnicity, deprivation and rurality

-run aggregated data analytics on local data sets (e.g Anova, R2)
+run federated and aggregated data analytics on distributed territory data sets (e.g Anova, R2)

 form longitudinal studies of disease to evaluate the relationship between risk factors and the development of disease, and the outcomes of treatments over different lengths of time.
 I want access to SES data and disease information.